lucid-wei/g-cubed_teaching_model/README.md

   ```
 python run.py
   ```
-If you encounter some error saying python is nowhere to be found, (assuming you already install python) this means you have not configured PYTHONPATH and your terminal does not know where to find your installed python executable.
+If you encounter some error saying python is nowhere to be found, (assuming you already install python) this means you have not configured system PATH environment variables thus your terminal does not know where to find your installed python executable.
+Here is [a guide for this issue](https://stackoverflow.com/questions/6318156/adding-python-to-path-on-windows).